digitalbricks/pwformprocessor/README.md

         'label'=> 'Bemerkungen',
         'sanitizer' => 'textarea',
         'required' => false,
-        'fallback' => false
+        'fallback' => false,
-    ),
+        'htmloptions' => 'nl2br' // option for HTML value processing (optional) ),
     'privacy' => array(          // the "I read the privacy police" checkbox, mandatory but does not show in email because of missing label
         'required' => true
     )
 ));